 I lead the four, hand in hand, into the garden.
 As we approach the house, Maria says, "I can hear the sound of a kitchen!"
 No, Maria, you cannot.
 The blindfolds come off.
 The Americans are silent.

-I rush into the kitchen and grab two main dishes off Joe.
+I rush into the kitchen and grab two mains off Joe.
 As per my request, the DJ triggers "ding" sounds frequently to disguise the noise of our microwave.

-I place the pair's dishes down, move away, and, observing from a distance, watch them stare at their macaroni and cheese.
+I place the pair's dishes down, move away and, observing from a distance, watch them stare at their Mac n Cheese.
 Maria takes out her phone for a photo, looks at the meal through her camera, pauses, then puts her phone away without taking a picture.

 The evening crawls by.
 Joel spots the two on the roof above him and can’t stop looking.
-After 40 very quiet minutes, the couple leaves.
+After 40 largely quiet minutes, the couple leaves.
 Joel looks furious.

 In the meantime, two locals arrive, full of questions about the place.
 I let Phoebe take the lead with them, as I've got a table of four to deal with.

-I snatch the chicken off Trevor and stuff it in the playhouse.
+I snatch the chicken off Trevor and stuff it in the Wendy house.
 As things calm down, the woman's friends begin to laugh.
 "Why do you have chickens?" they ask.
 "It’s pick your chicken!
 We cook the one you like the look of."
 Their expressions sour.
 "But I thought you were a vegetarian restaurant?
-I found you because you’re the top-rated veggie restaurant in London."
+I found you as you’re the top-rated veggie restaurant in London."

-People seem to be enjoying the food, but I can’t stop thinking flapping chicken.
-We need to make a good impression on the table of four.
+People seem to be enjoying the food, but I can’t stop thinking 'flapping chicken'.
+We need to make good with the table of four.